Exceptional regions of the 2HDM parameter space: Scalar squared mass matrices in the --basis Scalar squared mass matrices in the --basis

 One can then identify two other mutually orthogonal normalized vectors orthogonal to~$A$, \beq \sqrt{2}\Re\mathcal{H}_1^0-v= \quad \text{and} \quad \sqrt{2}\Re\mathcal{H}_2^0=\frac{1}{\sqrt{1-s^2_{2\beta^\prime}\sin^2\xi^\prime}} , \eeq where the identification of the vectors above with the Higgs basis fields follows the same procedure that yielded \eq{A}.
 Hence, if we construct a $3\times 3$ real orthogonal matrix $\mathcal{O}$ whose rows are given by the transposes of the column vectors exhibited in \eqs{others}{Aeigen}, respectively, then it is straightforward to verify that $\mathcal{O}\mathcal{M}^2_{N3}\mathcal{O}^{\T}$ is a block diagonal matrix with respect to the $\bigl\{\sqrt{2}\Re\mathcal{H}_1^0-v, \sqrt{2}\Re\mathcal{H}_2^0,\sqrt{2}\Im\mathcal{H}_2^0\bigr\}$ basis.
 The upper $2\times 2$~block of $\mathcal{O}\mathcal{M}^2_{N3}\mathcal{O}^{\T}$ can be identified with the $2\times 2$ CP-even neutral scalar squared-mass matrix, \beq \mathcal{M}^2_H= , \eeq which reproduces the result of \eq{emhtwo}, and the squared mass of the CP-odd scalar, $m_A^2$ [which is given by \eq{mhatwo}], is the 33 element of $\mathcal{O}\mathcal{M}^2_{N3}\mathcal{O}^{\T}$.

-Clearly this is not the preferred method for computing the squared masses of the neutral scalars that derive from a softly-broken GCP3-symmetric scalar potential, in light of the much simpler Higgs basis computation given in Section~\ref{sec:GCP3basis}.
+Clearly this is not the preferred method for computing the squared masses of the neutral scalars that derive from a softly broken GCP3-symmetric scalar potential, in light of the much simpler Higgs basis computation given in Section~\ref{sec:GCP3basis}.